A-Star100/srb2-mods/L_ThokEveryone/README.md

 And guess what! **This mod works in 2.1 as well as 2.2!***.

 **There are some bugs in 2.1 that don't occur in 2.2, but for the most part the mod still works in both versions.*

+## 2.1 Bugs
+In 2.2, we have finally fixed the bug where thokking into enemies damages you via `ThinkFrame`.
+However this method doesn't work in 2.1 and there aren't easy ways to replicate it.

+So, we are creating separate versions for 2.2 and 2.1, the 2.1 versions don't use `ThinkFrame` with `NOJUMPDAMAGE`, so thokking into enemies regardless will still damage you.